-Do you want to understand and analyse international relations today in term of diplomacy, development and environmental sustainability?
+Do you want to understand and analyse international relations today in terms of diplomacy, development and environmental sustainability?
 This program provides the opportunity to adapt to the new global reality.

 Graduates may compete for jobs within civil administration, international organizations, research and education institutions, and within the private sector working in international environments.
 This program is currently the only Master’s degree in International Relations offered at a Norwegian university.